andyPark/andyPark/README.md

 I am a software engineer with 7+ years of experience at companies such as Microsoft, Red Hat, SAS, etc. My interests are broad and wide but mostly center around algorithms and designing big systems.
 I also believe in strong communication and a healthy work culture when it comes to creating effective software teams.

-I'm currently on my sabbatical year but am also taking software contracts that interest me.
+I'm currently on my sabbatical year but am also taking on software jobs/projects that interest me.
 Feel free to contact me here if you're interested in working together!

 <!--
 **andyPark/andyPark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.